XtremeOwnage/Web/docs/blog/posts/Home-Improvement/2024-10-10-Bathroom-Replacement.md

 ![Text in image is below.](./assets-bathroom-floor/allstate-leaking-water-covered.webP)

 !!! quote "Does homeowners insurance cover water damage from leaking plumbing?"
-    Homeowners insurance may help cover damage caused by leaking plumbing if the leak is sudden and accidental, such as if a washing machine supply hose ==suddenly breaks or a pipe burst==.
+    Homeowners insurance may help cover damage caused by ==leaking plumbing if the leak is sudden and accidental==, such as if a washing machine supply hose ==suddenly breaks or a pipe burst==.
 However, homeowners insurance does not cover damage resulting from poor maintenance.
 So, if damage results after you fail to repair a leaky toilet, for example, homeowners insurance likely will not pay for repairs.

 Note- the highlighted section for later...